Tron5000/HealthGraphNet/README.md

     var user = userRequest.GetUser();
 ```

-Now, the endpoints may be called as needed.
+Now the endpoints may be called as needed.
 Here is an example of how to retrieve profile data.

 ```csharp
 	var profileRequest = new ProfileEndpoint(TokenManager, user);